MichaelRWolf/wendy-ai/notes-from-google-doc.md

 If that really is the full dialogue, great — just confirm.

-Once you confirm (or repost the full transcript), I’ll:
+Once you confirm (or repost the full transcript), I'll:

-Trim out the intro/outro/ads so it’s just you + Susana.
+Trim out the intro/outro/ads so it's just you + Susana.

 Produce the three-part session package in the format we discussed.